 Costco has fascinated shoppers and business experts alike, to the point where analysis of the company's strategy has become something of a cottage industry.
 The enigmatic warehouse store doesn't follow many of the traditional rules of retail.
 Here are some lesser-known facts about the nation's largest wholesale club operator.

-Costco's most popular product: toilet paper.
-The chain sold more than 1 billion rolls worth some $400 million in 2015.
+One of Costco's most popular products is toilet paper.
+It’s been widely reported that the chain sells more than 1 billion rolls each year worth some $400 million for about 0.4 percent of total revenue.
 In one clue to its importance, the toilet paper is often found deep in the store, so that budget-conscious customers have to pass many other tempting products on their way to stock up.

 Costco doesn't label its aisles for the same reason it places popular items at the back: As customers search the store to find what they came for, they see more items they want to put in their carts.
 Nevertheless, it should be easier to find items in the giant warehouses than in some other stores.
 Costco stores usually house about 4,000 products in an open layout while the average Walmart, for example, has about 100,000 products cluttering the aisles.